 How Do You Increase Protein in Oatmeal?

-For example after cooking the oatmeal, you can add milk and top it up with a handful of almonds.
+For example, after cooking the oatmeal, you can add milk and top it up with a handful of almonds.
 This is good enough to increase the protein content in your oatmeal from 5.9 grams to over 20 grams.

 Cook it in Milk

-Nut Butters and Seeds
+Nut Butter and Seeds

 Greek Yogurt